Gene Siskel: Illness and death

 Siskel was diagnosed with a malignant terminal brain tumor on May 8, 1998.
 He underwent brain surgery three days later.
 For a few weeks during his recovery, he participated on Siskel & Ebert by telephone, calling in from his hospital bed while Ebert appeared in the studio.
 Siskel did not disclose the severity of his illness to anyone outside of his family; publicly, he said that the surgery removed an unspecified "growth" on his brain, and that he was recovering well.
-He eventually returned to the studio, but was noted to appear more lethargic and mellow than usual.
+He eventually returned to the studio in apparent fine form.
 On February 3, 1999, he announced that he was taking a leave of absence from the show, but that he expected to be back by the fall, stating, "I'm in a hurry to get well because I don't want Roger to get more screen time than I."

 Siskel died at a hospital in Evanston, Illinois, on February 20, 1999, nine months after his diagnosis and surgery; he was 53 years old.
 His funeral was held two days later at the North Suburban Synagogue Beth El.
 He is interred at Westlawn Cemetery in Norridge, Illinois.